MUrvesh-99/Excel-sales-analysis/README.md

 # Excel Analytics Project – Results, Dataset & Interactive Charts

-This project delivers a complete **Excel-based analysis** that combines raw data, a curated results summary, and interactive charts.This workbook contains a monthly time-series (Series 20) with cleaning, descriptive analysis, forecasting, and a regression summary.
+This project delivers a complete **Excel-based analysis** that combines raw data, a curated results summary, and interactive charts.
+This workbook contains a monthly time-series (Series 20) with cleaning, descriptive analysis, forecasting, and a regression summary.

 ## 🎯 Objectives
 - Provide a **Excel workbook** that contains the **dataset**, **results/KPIs**, and **visual analysis** (graphs & charts).